-Some students of Plateau State University have narrated how suspected herdsmen attacked the institution female hostel on Sunday, killing one undergraduate and raping another female.
+Some students of Plateau State University have narrated how suspected herdsmen attacked the institution’s female hostel on Sunday, killing one undergraduate and raping another female.

-The student killed, Sheni Kimarti, was a 100 level fresher of the Department of Geography, who was matriculated last Friday.
+The murdered student, Sheni Kimarti, was a 100 level fresher of the Department of Geography, who was matriculated last Friday.

 Most of the students who spoke with our correspondent under the condition of anonymity because of fear of being attacked told PREMIUM TIMES that the incident occurred late Sunday evening.